$PAIN: Building a Windows 3.0 World for Hide the Pain Harold

 Key Highlights:

-• 👥 Led design team alongside our Head of Product, PM and engineers
+• 👥 Led design alongside Head of Product, PM and engineering team

-Every meme coin website looks the same.
-8-bit pixel art everywhere. $PAIN needed to stand out visually while capturing Harold’s “enduring pain” vibe.
+Every meme coin website in 2024 looked the same.
+8-bit pixel art, generic Web 1.0 styling, interchangeable mascots. $PAIN needed to stand out visually while staying true to Harold’s “enduring pain” vibe, a retired professional who became famous for looking politely uncomfortable.

 The core question:

-How do we build hype for the pre-launch?
+How do we build presale hype?
 How do we get crypto speculators and meme culture enthusiasts to actually care?

 In the meme coin space, visual impact drives social shares.
 No “wow” factor means getting ignored.